dentolos19/MazeRunner/README.md

 # Run Away Harold: The Dark Lord

-This game was conceived from an horror games and mazes.
+This game was made just for the learning experience.
 To learn more about this project, click the link above.